mickfuzz/phd4/_archive/2025-1-6-Gdps-before-cut-of-ofpedagogy.md

 <!-- **In terms of recommendations for researchers / practitioners of an intermediate framework:** -->

-Turning to alignment with PBL research in digital making, as explored in the literature review a key challenge to project based learning is finding appropriate conceptual and practical frameworks to scaffold domain specific working practices to ameliorate the dialectical tension between engagement via tinkering and requirements to promote "principled understanding" [@barron_doing_1998, p.63].
-Waite and colleagues propose that abstraction should be explicitly taught even to younger pupils [@waite_abstraction_2016].
+Waite and colleagues propose that abstraction should be explcitly taught even to younger pupils [@waite_abstraction_2016].
 Waite and colleagues [@waite_abstraction_2018-1] also propose the utility of awareness of LOA in terms of learners knowing at what level of abstraction they are operating, although the evidence is not representative and authors call for further research.
 As a challenge these findings, my own notes and reflections in appendix.learning map cautioned me against explicit teaching of abstraction and imposing shifts in perspectives for fear of interrupting the flow of participant making.

 <!-- As such this research has only more theoretical propositions rather than participant data. -->

 Despite this, in terms of participant experiences, it is clear from this chapters findings that learners _are_ shifting between LOA without explicit in the process of the use of and contribution to this learning design.
 Participant perspectives shift between the wider goal of making an engaging game for a real and imagined audience to a narrower goal of implementing a game design pattern and the technical actions and operations needed to complete it.
 This chapter has outlined the potential of GDP concepts, especially used within playtesting, to support these participant shifts in perspective.
 In this context I judged the imposition of an additional goal of understanding abstract curricular concepts as potentially counter productive to the overall aim of acculturation to game making tools and processes and developing an inclusive idioculture.
 I had a reluctance to shift learners away from the practical implementation of repeated game design patterns to focus on more abstract, de-contextualised conceptions of the knowledge.
 My concern also reflected potential disorientation and reduced experiences of agency from imposed shifts of focus rather than self-initiated ones.
-I also propose that to further research to would be needed to justify the utility take the time to interrupt flow to explicitly teach abstraction, and abstract CT concepts, apart from if understanding of such concepts are required by curriculum constraints.
+I also propose that the utilty take the time to interrupt flow to explicitly teach abstraction, and abstract CT concepts, apart from if understanding of such concepts are required by curriculum contrainst, would require further research to justify.

 On the other hand, my reflections support a proposition that there is utility for facilitators to be aware of the level of abstraction both that present in different elements of project learning design and that of the concepts that learners are working with.
 Different purposes and contexts of learning may require different interpretations, for example greater awareness of abstract concepts for reasons of assessment.
 According to [@barendregt_intermediate-level_2018], in their identification of design patterns as intermediate level construct, identifying a suitable the level of abstraction is recommended to best support the goals of learners FIND REASON.
 Waite and colleagues [@waite_abstraction_2018-1], also identify the intermediate design level of the LOA model as that suitable for supporting grounded abstraction in learner coding.
-In computing eduction pattern based instruction has benefits of making complex problems more modular and concrete [@muller_almost_2004-1; @waite_teaching_2021].
 The evidence and examples surfaced in this paragraph support a view of GDPs, as an productive intermediate-level framework and contributes a series of grounded pedagogical instances via examples.
 It also proposes GDPs as potentially more productive and accessible framework in terms of pedagogical uses than that of computational thinking when making games.